 Freezing: you can freeze naan in a freezer-safe bag for 3 months, reheating by placing between damp paper towels in the microwave for 30-90 seconds, or by spritzing with water and baking at 375 degrees for a few minutes until hot.

-What to Serve With Garlic Naan
+How to Serve Garlic Naan

-Other Bread Recipes You’ll Love!
+More Bread Recipes You’ll Love!

 Equipment